chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-029-locksmith-pc-talk-frankie-mouse.md

 You might wonder, then, why anyone would have purchased the copy protected version in the first place.
 The answer was likely price.
 According to Borland's advertising from the time--early 1985--the protected version cost $55, while the non-protected version ran $85.

 Copy protection, of course, referred to a number of different methods used during the era of disk-based software distribution to prevent users from making additional copies--and possibly giving away or selling those copies to other potential customers.
-The industry took to referring to the practice of unauthorized copying as "software piracy," which is the subject of this next *Computer Chronicles* episode.
+The industry took to referring to the practice of unauthorized copying as "software piracy," which was the subject of this next *Computer Chronicles* episode.

 ## "Why Did Software Cost So Much?"